We help enhance your investment skills

 What are open-ended mutual funds?

 Open-ended funds are perennially open for investment and redemptions.
 Generally, investors refer to open-ended funds when talking about mutual funds.
 These funds do not have any maturity period or have any maximum limit on investments they can collect from the public.
 You can purchase and trade open-ended funds even after the New Fund Offer (NFO) period.
-Equity-linked savings scheme (ELSS) mutual funds and flexi-cap funds are examples of open-ended funds.
+Equity-linked savings schemes (ELSS) mutual funds and flexi-cap funds are examples of open-ended funds.

-Note that ELSS mutual funds have a lock-in period of three years where you cannot redeem your investment.
+Note that ELSS mutual funds have a lock-in period of three years which you cannot redeem your investment.
 However, they are open-ended funds because, after three years, you can keep your investment for an extended period and withdraw whenever you need funds.

 The Net Asset Value (NAV) of open-ended funds fluctuates daily depending on the prices of market securities.
 You can invest in open-ended funds through SIPs and systematic withdrawal plans (SWPs).